decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Presentation message selection

 The signature proofs of knowledge generated in this specification are created using a specified presentation message.
-A verifier-specified cryptographically random value (e.g., a nonce) provides strong protections against replay attacks, and is RECOMMENDED in most use cases.
+A verifier-specified cryptographically random value (e.g., a nonce) featuring in the presentation message provides strong protections against replay attacks, and is RECOMMENDED in most use cases.
 In some settings, proofs can be generated in a non-interactive fashion, in which case verifiers MUST be able to verify the uniqueness of the presentation message values.

 # IANA Considerations